 In November 2014, AeroTurbine entered into an amended and restated credit facility providing for a maximum aggregate available amount of \$550.0 million, subject to availability determined by a calculation utilizing AeroTurbine's aircraft assets and accounts receivable.
-Borrowings under the facility bear interest determined, with certain exceptions, based on LIBOR plus a margin of 2.50%.
-The facility will expire in December 2019.
+In May 2016, the facility was reduced to a maximum aggregate available amount of \$400.0 million.
+In August 2016, the facility was further reduced to a maximum aggregate available amount of \$200.0 million.
+Borrowings under the facility bore interest determined, with certain exceptions, based on LIBOR plus a margin of 2.50%.
+In February 2017, the facility was fully repaid and terminated.

-AeroTurbine's obligations under the facility are guaranteed by AerCap Holdings N.V. and certain of its subsidiaries, including AeroTurbine's subsidiaries (subject to certain exclusions).
-AeroTurbine's obligations are secured by substantially all of the assets of AeroTurbine and its subsidiary guarantors.
+AeroTurbine's obligations under the facility were guaranteed by AerCap Holdings N.V. and certain of its subsidiaries, including AeroTurbine's subsidiaries (subject to certain exclusions).
+AeroTurbine's obligations were secured by substantially all of the assets of AeroTurbine and its subsidiary guarantors.

-The credit agreement contains customary events of default and covenants, including certain financial covenants.
-Additionally, the credit agreement imposes limitations on AeroTurbine's ability to pay dividends to us (other than dividends payable solely in the form of common shares).
+The credit agreement contained customary events of default and covenants, including certain financial covenants.
+Additionally, the credit agreement imposed limitations on AeroTurbine's ability to pay dividends to us (other than dividends payable solely in the form of common shares).